selimslab/selimslab.github.io/_posts/in-progress/2020-1-1-summary.md

 ## Human brain is single threaded
 “It's a good idea to save some easy tasks for moments when you would otherwise stall.”

+If you can solve your problem, then what is the need of worrying?

+If you cannot solve it, then what is the use of worrying?

+Simple ideas under complex systems

+Simple principles governing complex systems
+​

 ## Disagree
 It's perfectly OK to disagree with someone; but please consider doing so in a respectful and thoughtful tone.
 Remember that others often shut-down when they read criticism, even when well warranted.
 The way you phrase and present yourself defines whether you're giving criticism or critique.